 Mitochondrial donation is a relatively new scientific advance in the sphere of assisted reproductive technologies.
-It allows for the replacement of mitochondrial DNA affected by mutations in a human egg (ovum) or zygote by transferring the nuclear DNA into a healthy donated egg that is not affected.
-The aim of this is to stop the transmission of mitochondrial disease that is inherited from the maternal line.
+It allows for the replacement of mitochondrial DNA affected by mutations in an egg or zygote by transferring the nuclear DNA into a healthy donated egg that is not affected.
+The aim of this is to stop the transmission of mitochondrial disease, which is inherited from the maternal line.

-In 2015, the British Parliament legalised the clinical use of mitochondrial donation.
+In 2015, the British Parliament legalised the clinical use of mitochondrial replacement therapy (MRT).
 Significantly, these techniques allow for interventions that may be inherited by all subsequent generations of offspring of the person that the modified embryo may grow to be.
-Further, the embryo created using mitochondrial donation contains the genetic material of three people.
-The USA is cautiously moving in a similar direction, though with some key differences.
+Further, the embryo created using MRT contains the genetic material of three people.

-These international developments raise significant questions about the moral and legal permissibility of mitochondrial donation, which Australia must address now in order to moderate undesirable effects and capitalise on positive ones.
-Clinical use of this technique is currently prohibited under Australian legislation, as are some forms of basic research.
-However, the breadth of that prohibition and the legal consequences of amendment to legalise some or all uses of these techniques are unclear.
+These international developments raise significant questions about the moral and legal permissibility of MRT, which Western Australia and other Australian jurisdictions must address now in order to moderate undesirable effects and capitalise on positive ones.
+Clinical use of this technique is currently prohibited under Western Australian legislation, as are some forms of basic research.
+However, the breadth of that prohibition and the legal consequences of amendment to legalise some or all uses of these techniques is unclear.
 Further, the normative justification for continuing prohibition or amending the law must be examined in light of the new realities of human genetic modification.

-Given the uniquely interdisciplinary nature of our research team, we are able to provide insight across the Senate Inquiry terms of reference.
-In the following submission, we particularly address topic B - safety and efficacy, and ethical considerations, as well as topic E - legal changes that may be required if mitochondrial donation is introduced in Australia.
-Other topics, such as the impact on Australian families, are also touched on throughout our discussion.
+Given the uniquely interdisciplinary nature of our research team, we are able to provide insight across many of the Review's terms of reference.
+In the following submission, we particularly address points 1, 2, 9 and 11 with respect to the HRT Act, as well as point 1 with respect to the Surrogacy Act.

 Our study also comprises qualitative interviews with scientists, policy makers, disability representatives, and people living with mitochondrial disease.
 Interviewees are asked to speak to how viable heritable genetic modification techniques are, what ethical issues might be associated with them, what the arguments in favour and against are, and how effective the Australian ethics and policy landscape is in this context.
 Data collection and analysis is currently underway.
-However, we present select preliminary findings for the Committee's consideration in this submission.
+However, we present select preliminary findings for the Review's consideration in this submission.